-Eye injuries in the workplace are one of the most common and health-threatening risks when it comes to workplace safety.
-Every day, around 2,000 U.S. workers suffer job-related eye injuries that require medical treatment, and thousands of people are blinded each year from work-related eye injuries.
+Workplace eye injuries are one of the most common and health-threatening risks when it comes to workplace safety.
+Every day, around 2,000 U.S. workers suffer eye injuries that require medical treatment, and thousands of people are blinded each year from workplace eye injuries.
 The cost of eye injuries sustained at work runs an estimated $300 million a year in lost productivity (including workdays missed for recovery), medical treatment, and worker compensation claims.

 Causes of Eye Injuries at Work

-Personal protective eyewear must be provided for and utilized by workers when an eye hazard exists.
-The type of eye protection required depends on the vision needs of the individual, the circumstances of the exposure, the specific type of hazard present, and other protective equipment being used.
+Workers must utilize personal protective eyewear when an eye hazard exists.
+The type of eye protection required depends on the individual’s vision needs, the exposure circumstances, the specific type of hazard present, and other protective equipment in use.
 Equipment can include (but isn’t limited to) certified and OSHA-approved items such as:

 - Safety glasses